 Four inches= D cup

 Suggested Read: Top 10 Lingerie Brands

 The perfect well-fitted bra should have the whole breast in each cup without any bulging, or any excess space in the front part of the cups.

-If you daughter is high in physical activity than she needs a sports bra but for girls who are not into physical activity much can opt for a soft padded bra.
-If her size doesn’t measure up to standard women bra she needs training bra created especially for teens who need for there developing breasts.
+If your daughter is high in physical activity then she needs a sports bra but girls who are not into physical activity much can opt for a soft padded bra.
+If her size doesn’t measure up to standard women’s bra she needs a training bra created especially for teens who need it for their developing breasts.